Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Readme2.md

 ### Selected Findings

-- **Revenue increased by approximately 38.18% between the complete calendar years 2023 and 2024**, rising from approximately **$31.60M to $43.67M**.
-Growth was driven by substantially higher order and unit volumes despite a reduction in average order value.
+• Revenue increased by **38.18% from 2023 to 2024**, rising from approximately $31.60M to $43.67M, despite a lower average order value.<br>
-- **Bikes generated approximately 86.17% of total company revenue**, making the category the dominant commercial revenue source.
-Road Bikes and Mountain Bikes were the strongest subcategories.
+• Bikes generated **86.17% of total company revenue**, with Road Bikes and Mountain Bikes leading category performance.<br>
-- **244 high-value customers generated approximately 65.10% of total company revenue**, showing substantial concentration within a relatively small customer segment.
+• Only **244 high-value customers generated 65.10% of total revenue**, showing strong customer-value concentration.<br>
-- The **Top 10 customers contributed only 7.21% of total revenue**, indicating that revenue concentration was spread across the broader high-value customer group rather than being dependent on only a handful of accounts.
+• The Top 10 customers contributed just **7.21% of revenue**, indicating that value was spread across the wider high-value segment.<br>
-- **Southwest was the highest-revenue territory**, generating approximately **$24.18M**, while other territories displayed different combinations of order volume and average order value.
+• Southwest was the highest-revenue territory, generating approximately **$24.18M**.<br>
-- **Linda Mitchell generated the highest salesperson revenue, while Jillian Carson processed more orders**, showing that order volume alone does not fully represent salesperson performance.
+• Linda Mitchell generated the highest salesperson revenue, while Jillian Carson processed the most orders.

 ### SQL Techniques Demonstrated